The Battle of the Birds

 Image from Rylands Beatus, 12th century, John Rylands Library, University of Manchester

 The King is the ruling force in consciousness, the current conscious view, and his son represents the potential for that view to be renewed, presumably by the events related in this story.
 Thus we have to consider not only a transformation in the animus from pagan to Christian forms, but also the evolution of consciousness from King to prince.
-The animus is an archetype in the collective unconscious, while consciousness represents the development of an individual in relationship to the collective unconscious.
-Animus and consciousness are related to each other, but one is an archetypal possibility, the other an incarnated human manifestation.
-Consciousness includes all human feeling while the animus is just spirit.
+The animus is an archetypal potential in the collective unconscious, while consciousness represents the development of an individual in relationship to the collective unconscious.
+Thus animus and consciousness are related to each other, but one is an archetypal possibility, the other an incarnated human manifestation.
+Consciousness includes all human feeling while the animus is just spirit or potential.

 Animals suggest archetypal principles because they embody a variety of forms with unique qualities and are ancient, vigorous and true to themselves.
 Since all creatures were battling, fundamental oppositions were being worked out, a process which is central to psychological development.
 What are the opposites, how do they conflict, and what might emerge?